yellows8/3dshax/README.md

 * "CMDLOGGING_CMDHDR_FILTER=value" Optional command-request header value, when used only comand requests with this header will be logged.
 * "ENABLE_ARM11KERNEL_SVCBREAKPATCH=1" This enables writing a bkpt instruction to the start of the ARM11-kernel code handling svcBreak.

 * "DISABLE_GETEXHDRHOOK=1" Disables the arm9 get-exheader hook.
-This option must be used when DISABLE_ARM11KERNEL_DEBUG or DISABLE_ARM11KERNEL_PROCSTARTHOOK is set, with ENABLE_ARM11CODELOAD_SERVACCESSCONTROL_OVERWRITE used, otherwise when doing a firm-launch the system will eventually trigger a fatal-error when dlp-module fails to get service-handles.
+This option must be used when DISABLE_ARM11KERNEL_DEBUG or DISABLE_ARM11KERNEL_PROCSTARTHOOK is set.
 * "ENABLE_LOADA9_x01FFB800=1" This enables arm9 code which loads the 0x4800-byte SD file @ "/x01ffb800.bin" to arm9-mem 0x01ffb800.
 This should only be used when NAND-redir is enabled, and when the SD nandimage is originally from another 3ds, converted for usage on another 3ds.
 This is broken on New3DS(openfile() in loadfile_charpath() never returns), LOADA9_x01FFB800_INCFILEPATH must be used here due to this.
 * "LOADA9_x01FFB800_INCFILEPATH={filepath relative to the 3dshaxarm9 directory}" When ENABLE_LOADA9_x01FFB800 is specified, this does a 0x100-byte memcpy for writing to 0x01ffb800 with the specified file(which gets included in the 3dshax_arm9.bin), instead of loading from a file on SD.
 * "ENABLE_ARM11PROCLIST_OVERRIDE=1" This enables overriding the exheader and/or the loaded code binary at process-start, for any process(see 3dshax_arm9.c).